CanonicalLtd/maas-docs/en/installconfig-network-proxy.md

 ## Configure proxy

-See the [MAAS CLI](manage-cli-common.md#configure-proxying) for how to configure proxying with the CLI.
+See the [MAAS CLI][cli-configure-proxying] for how to configure proxying with the CLI.
 Note that per-subnet proxy configuration can only be accomplished via the CLI.

 In the web UI, visit the 'Settings' page, select the 'General' tab and scroll down to the 'Network Configuration' section.
 Any changes made are applied by